Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Leptogenesis within the SDT framework

 The interaction terms given in Eqs.~\ref{eqn: V_all}, \ref{eqn: mu_term} and \ref{eqn: yukawa_lagrangian} violate lepton number by one or two units whenever $N_R$ decays to $(l,H)$ pair or $\Delta$ decays to $(l_i,l_j)$, respectively keeping the baryon number conserved.
 Our objective is to investigate the evolution of $(B-L)$ abundance with the understanding that the lepton asymmetry is translated to a baryon asymmetry through SM interaction possibly through the non perturbative sphaleron processes \cite{Khlebnikov:1988sr}.

-Neutrino oscillation data assuming the Yukawa couplings $~\mathcal{O}(1)$, imply that the masses of both $N_R$ and $\Delta$ are $\sim 10^{15}$ GeV with high degree of degeneracy.
-At the scales the consequences of different lepton flavours are indistinguishable.
-Therefore, the relevant BEs do not contain lepton flavour indices leading to unflavoured leptogenesis \cite{AristizabalSierra:2011ab,Sierra:2014tqa}.
-The corrected BEs are given by
+Neutrino oscillation data assuming $\mathcal{O}(1)$ Yukawa couplings, imply that the masses of both $N_R$ and $\Delta$ are $\sim 10^{15}$ GeV with high degree of degeneracy.
+It should be noted that at this temperature none of the quark or lepton Yukawas are in thermal equilibrium suppressing generation of flavour asymmetry.
+Additionally due to degenerate mass and similar Yukawa couplings of $N_R$ and $\Delta$, the generation of flavour effects through washout is numerically insignificant \cite{Engelhard:2006yg}.
+With this caveat, the relevant BEs leading to unflavoured leptogenesis \cite{AristizabalSierra:2011ab,Sierra:2014tqa} are given by,

 where symbols have usual meaning.
 Here $n_X~(n_{\bar{X}})$ is the number density of $X~({\bar X})$ and the corresponding expressions for various particles are given in Appendix \ref{sec: appendix_a}.
 All the variables within the differential equations $(Y_N, Y_{\Delta_\Delta},Y_\Sigma,Y_{\Delta_{ B-L}})$ are functions of $z=M_\Delta/T$ and $\dot{Y}_X\equiv\dot{Y}_X(z)=zs(z)H(z)\frac{dY_X(z)}{dz}$.
 The scalar triplet density and asymmetry are defined as $\Sigma=\Delta+\Delta^\dagger$ and $\Delta_\Delta=\Delta-\Delta^\dagger$, respectively.
 The superscript \textquoteleft$eq$\textquoteright~ stands for the equilibrium values of the relevant quantities.
 In the Appendix \ref{sec: appendix_a} we list the the closed form expressions of all such equilibrium densities.
 Further, $B_l$ and $B_H$ represent branching ratios of $\Delta$ decaying to leptons and $HH$, respectively and their expressions are given as follows \cite{Sierra:2014tqa}